-The first step in unblocking a bathtub drain is to visually inspect the drain.
+The first step in clearing a clogged bathtub drain is to visually inspect the drain.
 In bathtubs, a buildup of hair and soap chips are the leading causes of a clogged bathtub drain.
-If you can see hair at the bottom of the drain, you can reach in and pull the apparent clog out.
+If you can see hair at the bottom of the drain, you can reach in and pull the visible clog out.
 Although this process does not sound appealing, you can fashion a tool such as a wire coat hanger or similar tool to hook onto the clog and pull it out.
 Tweezers and needle nose pliers may also be used to clamp onto clogs and pull them out.

 If you can’t see the clog to pull it out, plunging the drain can be effective.

 Note: On some bathtubs the drain stopper is attached to the overflow plate.
 In order to plunge the drain, you will need to remove the overflow plate and the drain mechanism.
 The overflow plate is usually held in place by two screws.
 After you remove the screws, you can remove the overflow plate and the drain mechanism at the same time.

 1. Fill the bathtub with enough water to cover the bottom of the plunger.

 2. Block the overflow outlet with a rag, or bundled cloth.

 3. Position the plunger over the drain and push down.